San Diego Breach of Contract Attorney

 What Elements Must Be Present for a Valid Breach of Contract Case?

-There are several elements which are required for a party to have a valid claim for and pursue a contract-related claim or remedy here in San Diego or Southern California.
+There are several elements which are required for a party to have a valid claim for and pursue a contract-related claim or remedy here in San Diego or California.
 Of course, there must be substantial evidence that a contract does, in fact, exist between the parties.
 If a party wishes to pursue damages or other claim as a result of a contract breach they must be able to demonstrate their fulfillment of their end of the contract “benefit of the bargain.”
 There must be documentable evidence that a valid contract breach has actually occurred, and the victim of the contract breach must demonstrate they have suffered losses, financial damages or some other form of tangible “harm” as a direct result of the breach of the agreement between the parties.

 What Happens When a Breach of Contract Occurs?